lucabriguglia/OpenCQRS/README.md

 }
 ```

-Send the command using the mediator:
+Send the command using the dispatcher:

 ```C#
 var command = new CreateProduct